AviatrixSystems/Docs/HowTos/tgw_plan.rst

-Direct Connect Gateway Account Name             The Aviatrix Access Account name that created AWS Direct Connect Gateway AWS Direct Connect Gateway                      The AWS Direct Connect Gateway you created from AWS Console Allowed Prefix                                  A list of comma separated CIDRs for DXGW to advertise to remote (on-prem)
+Direct Connect Gateway Account Name             The Aviatrix Access Account name that created AWS Direct Connect Gateway AWS Direct Connect Gateway                      The AWS Direct Connect Gateway you created from AWS Console Allowed Prefix                                  A list of comma separated CIDRs for DXGW to advertise to remote (on-prem) Security Domain Name                            Select a Security Domain to associate the VPN attachment with Learned CIDR Approval                           Select the option to enable `Approval <https://docs.aviatrix.com/HowTos/tgw_approval.html>`_.
+This option applies to Dynamic (BGP) mode only.
 ==========================================      ==========

 Step 8 Update Direct Connect Network Prefix